kuba565/point-of-sale/README.md

-# SIMPLE POINT OF SALE
+# POINT OF SALE
-# includes :
+includes :
+ - bar code scanner
-# - console display
+ - console display
-# - console printer
+ - console printer
-# - in-memory repository
+ - in-memory repository

 # REQUIREMENTS:
-JAVA 8+,
+JAVA 11+,
 Maven 3.4+
-windows and ubuntu

-# RUN APP:
+Tested on Windows

-# TESTS:
+# How to run:
+ - run all tests in test directory